onebeastchris/GeyserPackSync/README.md

 For help with this project: https://discord.gg/WdmrRHRJhS

 ### DISCLAIMER: While this project is made to work with Geyser (literally requires geyser), it is not an official one - for help, ask in issues here or on the linked discord.

-### How does it work?
-Bedrock edition is... weird.
-It only allows resource packs to be sent once - before actually logging in to a server.
-We also cannot disable/enable resource packs on the fly.

-To work around this, this plugin sends the default resource pack(s) on login, and then sends the server specific resource pack(s) on server switch.
-This means that the player will have to log out and back in to get the new resource pack(s) - which is done automatically with a transfer packet.